 Mind-altering drugs change the chemical makeup of your brain.
 With regular use, the brain gets used to the way the drugs work in the system, and structural changes can occur.
 If you suddenly stop taking a drug that you’ve been taking regularly, withdrawal symptoms can kick in.

 Withdrawal symptoms can be psychological and physical, and they can range greatly in intensity and duration.
-Typical physical side effects can include the following:

 More significant drug withdrawal symptoms include seizures, delirium, hallucinations, paranoia, panic attacks, violent outbursts, aggression, and possible suicidal ideations.